 - The seizure continues for more than five minutes

-- One tonic-clonic seizure follows another without the person regaining consciousness between seizure
+- One tonic-clonic seizure follows another without the person regaining consciousness between seizures

 - The person is injured during the seizure